JohnRipper/QuantumJump/notes.md

 if User.operator_id:
     do_a_thing()
 ```
+Side note: `assignedBy` is treated the same, but for oper.
+If it's empty, the user is not oper. (half star thing)

 There is also a unique id for unbanning, retrieved from `42["room::operation::banlist",{"user_list_id":""}]`

-AND youtube videos get an id, not sure if it's unique per playlist or unique like youtube's actual ids are unique TODO
+AND youtube videos get an id which are unique per item in playlist, no matter if duplicated.

 ### More notes on things

 If/when jumpin sorts out cloudflare, port [cfscrape](https://github.com/Anorov/cloudflare-scrape/blob/master/cfscrape/__init__.py) to aiohttp, maybe use pyjs to exec the javascript challenge instead of node.

 Text formatting: \***bold**\* \__italic_\_